tipofyzik/mongodb_for_storing_sensor_data/README.md

 ```
 The simulation architecture represents a controlled testing environment where environmental data is provided through a static CSV dataset.
 This approach allows the system to validate the data processing pipeline, database operations, and analytical functionality without requiring physical hardware.
 The main purpose of the simulation is to reproduce realistic data flows and verify that the application behaves correctly before deployment.

 The future real-world deployment extends the same architecture by replacing the static dataset with live sensor data sources.
 Environmental sensors collect measurements from physical locations and transmit them through communication protocols such as MQTT or REST API.
-The DataPipeline remains responsible for receiving and processing incoming telemetry data, while MongoDB continues to provide persistent storage.
+The DataPipeline would be extended to process incoming telemetry data from these sources, while MongoDB continues to provide persistent storage.

 However, a real deployment would require additional analytical capabilities beyond the current prototype.
 Since the current simulation is based on a limited one-week dataset, the implemented analysis focuses on selected short-term periods and basic statistical calculations.
 A production system with larger sensor networks and longer observation periods would require additional DataPipeline functionality for long-term trend analysis, historical comparisons, anomaly detection, and potentially aggregation of data from multiple buildings or locations.